Gethe/wow-ui-source/README.markdown

 ### Talents

+#### Affliction

+* Dark Pact: This ability no longer requires line-of-sight with the summoned demon, and the range has been increased from 30 yards to 100 yards.

 #### Demonology

 * Demonic Pact: This effect now has a 45-second duration, up from 12 seconds, and a 20-second internal cooldown.